dsakhapo/BestStuffEver/README.md

 This program will read the INPUT textfile, which contains a list of userids and will hash them while also creating a unique customerid so that both the userid and customerid can be stored in a specific location in the hash table.
 The contents of the hash table is output to the OUTPUT textfile.

-Note: A random number generator is used during the hashing processes, which results in different spots in the hash table being filled each time the program is run, and a different amount of collisions occur each time as well.
+Note: A random number generator is used during the hashing process, which results in different spots in the hash table being filled each time the program is run, and a different amount of collisions occur each time as well.